alphagov/styleguides/ruby.md

         # bad
         unless success?
-          puts 'failure'
+          puts "failure"
         else
-          puts 'success'
+          puts "success"
         end

         # good
         if success?
-          puts 'success'
+          puts "success"
         else
-          puts 'failure'
+          puts "failure"
         end

--   Don't use parentheses around the condition of an `if/unless/while`, unless the condition contains an assignment (see "Using the return value of `=`" below).
+-   Don’t use parentheses around the condition of an `if/unless/while`, unless the condition contains an assignment (see "Using the return value of `=`" below).